• About

 • Projects & Ideas

-You are here: Home / Container Gardening / Low-Maintenance Container Gardens
+You are here: Home / Projects & Ideas / Low-Maintenance Container Gardens with Cacti or Succulents

-Or will you?
-Some of my favorite container gardens have been extremely low maintenance and can withstand periods of no water.
+My favorite container gardens have been very low maintenance and can withstand periods of no water.
+Here’s how to create one in your garden.

 Low-Maintenance & Low-Water Container Gardens